Geeksfino/finclip-neuron/README.md

 - A capabilities-based sandbox with fine‑grained policies (least privilege, consent, rate limits).
 - A conversation runtime (NeuronKit) that turns agent proposals into safe, auditable actions.
 - Pluggable adapters for networking (bring your own transport) and UI (bridge your UI to the runtime).
+- Built-in message storage with persistence enabled by default (configurable).

 This repository publishes NeuronKit and example apps, and hosts binary XCFrameworks for SandboxSDK and convstorelib.